acathers/Lima-Iroha/README.md

-# CeasarsCiph
+# CaesarsCiph
 The development goal of this program is to add the capability to use 29 types of weak ciphers through terminal to encrypt and decrypt text.
-At this point the program has one type, Ceasar Cipher, and it is working.
+At this point the program has one type, Caesar Cipher, and it is working.
 Later versions will add file encryption, code breaker, and modern encryption.

 Below is a quick overview of what has been done and what still needs to be done.

 The following ciphers have been added:

-    Ceasar Cipher
+    Caesar Cipher

 The following ciphers have yet to be added but in progress: